jeremiah-corrado/fem_2d/paper.md

 ## Example of Problem Definition

-The library is set up to solve the Maxwell Eigenvalue Problem out of the box; however its generic API provides a straightforward and efficient path to solving other PDEs.
-Unlike C++ Templates, Rust Traits are compiled away entirely, leaving no low-level generic instructions in the binary.
-In other words, the first step of compilation "re-writes" the code as if the generic types were given explicitly, for each invocation of a generic function.

-The following example shows how the mathematical formulation of the problem maps to the corresponding code in the library.
-This is intended to give some idea of how an alternative PDE can be solved leveraging the existing code.
+`FEM_2D` also features a straightforward path to extending its functionality into other problem domains.
+The following example shows how a simplified formulation of the Maxwell Eigenvalue Problem maps to the corresponding code in the library.
+This is intended provide a general depiction of how one might translate a mathematical problem into an `FEM_2D` implementation.

-The Maxwell eigenvalue problem has the following Galerkin Sampled formulation for an arbitrary domain terminated with Dirichlet boundary conditions:
+The Maxwell eigenvalue problem has the following Continuous-Galerkin formulation for an arbitrary Domain terminated with Dirichlet boundary conditions, (constraining the solution to TE modes only):

 >Find a solution: \begin{equation} \label{eq:solution} \quad \text{U} = \{{\mathbf{u}}, \lambda \} \in B_0 \times \Bbb{R} \quad \end{equation} which satisfies:
 > \begin{equation} \label{eq:formulation} b(\mathbf{u}, \phi) = \lambda a(\mathbf{u}, \phi) \quad \forall \phi \in B_0 \end{equation}